yoursorrow/wdyjd-ransomware-open/README.md

 <WHATDIDYOUJUSTDO?>

-WDYJD is an open-source C# ransomware project exposing zero-days in W10 as I find them.
+WDYJD is an open-source C# ransomware project exposing exploits in W10 as I find them.
 This source code is readily available to be modified.

 Most of this WILL NOT WORK ON W11.